Aims & Scope

 Materials (Subjects) and Method

 Explanation of the experimental methods should be concise and sufficient for repetition by other qualified investigators.
 Procedures that have been published previously should not be described in detail.
 However, new or significant modifications of previously published procedures need full descriptions.
 The sources of special chemicals or preparations should be given along with their location (name of company, city and state, and country).
+Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants, the sex of animals or cells, and describe the methods used to determine sex and gender.
+If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).
+Authors should define how they determined race or ethnicity and justify their relevance.
 Method of statistical analyses and criteria of significance level should be described.
 In Case Reports, case history or case description replace the Materials and Method section as well as Results section.

 This part should be presented logically using text, table and illustrations.
 Excessive repetition of table or figure contents should be avoided.
 At the end of results, emphasize or summarize only important observations.